 Each session provides a chance to explore stories from the palace, participate in fun activities and build social connections.
 Sessions are designed to enhance mental health and wellbeing, encouraging new learning opportunities in a safe and welcoming environment.

 Sessions are free for participants.
-They are delivered by expert freelancers, skilled in supporting people living with early 'mild' stage dementia as defined by the Alzheimer’s Society.
+They are delivered by expert freelancers, skilled in supporting people living with dementia.

 Ground floor access.

 Date: Tuesday 03 December and Tuesday 10 December

 Time: 10:30 - 12:30

 Led by an expert freelancer, this festive session will explore the seasonal delights of the Tudor Kitchens.